Decoherence challenges in Nanoscience: A Quantum Phase Space perspective: Introduction

 \section{Introduction}

-Quantum decoherence stands as one of the most profound phenomena in modern physics, representing the loss of quantum coherence due to the interaction between a quantum system and its surrounding environment.
-This process not only lies at the heart of fundamental questions concerning the quantum-to-classical transition and the measurement problem \cite{Ranaivoson2022b, Manampisoa2025, Schlosshauer2004, Zurek2003,Schlosshauer2007,Wheeler1983}, but also poses significant challenges in nanoscience and nanotechnology, particularly for the realization of scalable quantum technologies \cite{Ladd2010,Breuer2007}.
-At the nanoscale, where quantum effects become prominent and environmental interactions are inevitable, decoherence emerges as the dominant mechanism that governs the stability, performance, and ultimate feasibility of quantum devices such as quantum computers, sensors, and metrological systems \cite{Tyryshkin2012}.\\
+Quantum decoherence is one of the most fundamental phenomena in modern physics.
+It describes the progressive loss of quantum coherence resulting from the interaction between a quantum system and its surrounding environment, thereby providing the physical mechanism underlying the emergence of classical behavior from quantum dynamics.
+Beyond its foundational role in the quantum-to-classical transition and the quantum measurement problem, \cite{Schlosshauer2004,Zurek2003,Schlosshauer2007,Ranaivoson2022b,Wheeler1983,Manampisoa2025,Tomaz2025,Karlsson2025,Breuer2007}, decoherence has become a central issue in nanoscience and quantum engineering, where it determines the stability, coherence time, and performance of nanoscale quantum devices, including quantum computers, quantum sensors, superconducting circuits, quantum dots, and nanoelectromechanical systems \cite{Naeij2025,Onizhuk2025,Ladd2010,Lu2025,Tyryshkin2012,Heinrich2021}.